jrroosevelt/VS2PCG/Card clarifications G-L.md

 **Drain Sanity** gets more powerful each time you use it, even if you use it on two (or more) different copies of Glory.

 ^(Source: Rule insert)

+# God Emperor Doom
+^CardNumber: ^FFO-002, ^FFO-003, ^FFO-004

+*Set: Frightful Foes*

+**Construct Battleworld** puts the game into the full Battleworld game mode (introduced in Crossover Vol. 3).
+If God Emperor Doom is your main character, you'll bring and shuffle your own Battleworld pile before the game.
+This pile is **variable**: you pick 12 different Battleworld Domains to include.
+And it's **private**: your opponent doesn't get to know what's in it.

+**If you're already using the Battleworld game mode**, the players will need a shared Battleworld pile (like usual).
+However, when God Emperor Doom levels up, his own personal Battleworld pile will replace the shared pile.

+**If more than one player is God Emperor Doom**, you'll each have your own Battleworld pile.
+Once Doom levels up, that Doom's pile will be used for now.
+Once a second Doom levels up, the game will leave the current Domain and enter the Domain of the top card of the second Doom's Battleworld pile.
+And so on if there's a 3rd, 4th, etc. God Emperor Doom.

+Once there are two or more God Emperor Dooms with "active" Battleworld piles, whenever a defending main character gets wounded, the current Domain wil go to its discard pile, and the game will enter the Domain of the next "active" Battleworld pile (going clockwise).

+If you use **This World is Mine** to stay in the current Domain, it happens before you get to see the next Domain card.

+**Note:** Two other cards - The Grandmaster (main character) and the Beyonder each have their own separate Battleworld piles and can have the game enter one of their Domains.
+When this happens, any other Domain in play will go to its discard pile (like normal).
+Then once a defending main character gets wounded, the game will enter th Domain of the next "active" Doom Battleworld pile as described above.

+Norseheim, a Domain found in the Crossover Vol. 4 issue, causes the game to enter two Domains at once.
+This will cause **A Patchwork Planet** to give Doom 2 XP.
+And **God of Battleworld** will turn off the powers of both Norseheim and the other Domain.

+^(Source: Rule insert)

 # [Goblin Queen](http://vs.tcgbrowser.com/images/cards/big/aff-042.jpg)